Why is Drug Addiction a Crime in America?

 If you follow the money in relation to drug abuse in America, you’ll eventually find a multi-billion-dollar industry profiting off of drug abuse and addiction – The Criminal Industrial Complex.

-The Criminal Industrial Complex is essential all the jails and prisons in this nation and the companies that profit from them.
+The Criminal Industrial Complex is essential for all the jails and prisons in this nation and the companies that profit from them.
 Every person who is jailed or in prison for drug offenses equates to a dollar amount for those who operate the jail and prison industry.
 Just as drug dealers and illicit drug makers profit from addicts, there are businessmen in this country making billions in profit from the criminalization of addicts (also cities, states, and law enforcement agencies, but that’s another issue).

 This is one of the main reasons why laws designed to punish people with the disease of drug addiction remains intact and would be very hard to change.
 Billion dollar businesses and politicians have used drug addiction, to fatten their wallets and get them elected to government positions for many, many years.
 It might be too late and the profit margins might be too high now to ever change the system but should try.